 Stop 6: St Philip’s Church

-The church is listed on the Register of National Estate.
+Recognized for its historical significance, St. Philip’s Church is listed on the Register of National Estate.

 Stop 7: The Big Dig

 Situated on Cumberland Street, The Big Dig stands as a heritage-listed archaeological site, unveiling the remnants of old Sydney’s homes and lanes.
 These foundations offer a glimpse into the structures built by the early settlers in Australia.